 - The JI has been less successful than the CDM in terms of emission reduction achievements as it faces a dual challenge of the lack of countries’ ambition and the uncertainty over the future regulatory infrastructure to issue credits.
 Most of the credits were issued without the supervision of the Joint Implementation Supervisory Committee, triggering some speculation on the level of rigor applied.

 By 2012, the demand for Kyoto credits—Certified Emission Reductions (CERs) from CDM and Emission Reduction Units (ERUs) from JI—started to get saturated.
 It became clear that the Kyoto credits already issued were enough to fulfill most of the demand, including from the EU, which was the biggest source of demand historically.
 As no other substantial source of demand for Kyoto credits currently exists, this has led to sustained low prices for CERs and ERUs.
-Some carbon pricing initiatives at the national level provide the possibility of demand for CERs, such as in Korea, Mexico and South Africa, although only domestic CERs are accepted in these initiatives and the demand is limited.
+Some carbon pricing initiatives at the national level provide the possibility of demand for CERs, such as in Colombia, Korea, Mexico and South Africa, although only certain types of CERs are accepted in these initiatives and the demand is limited.
 The upcoming Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) could represent a significant new source of demand for CERs.